th2-net/th2-infra/docs/MIGRATION.md

 # Migrations

 ## Migration to RELEASE v2.0.0
+* Helm operator is removed from chart dependency.
+HelmRelease CRD must be removed before infra installation
 * Infra and JVM dashboards should be added in grafana during deployment
   <details>
     <summary>Adding dashboards</summary>